Confusion Matrix in Machine Learning

 A. The F1 score is a measure of a model’s accuracy that takes both precision and recall into account.
 It is the harmonic mean of precision and recall.

 Q4.
-What is a confusion matrix?
+How do you draw a confusion matrix?

 To use a confusion matrix in machine learning in 4 steps: